 The United States and the UAE enjoy a robust trade and investment relationship, much of which now has little direct relationship to UAE oil exports.
 This is one of the fastest growing US economic partnerships, globally and in the Gulf region.
 In 2017, the US had a $15.7 billion trade surplus with the UAE, the US’ third largest trade surplus globally.

 The UAE has one of the most open economies in the world.
 And its vigorous economic partnership with the United States reflects the UAE’s role as a regional leader in terms of economic reform, openness to international trade and investment, and political stability.

-In 2012, the UAE and US partnered to form an Economic Policy Dialogue (EPD), which will serve as a platform to develop a number of new initiatives that are intended to strengthen the economic, trade and commercial relationships between the two countries.
+In 2012, the UAE and US partnered to form an Economic Policy Dialogue (EPD), which serves as a platform to develop initiatives that are intended to strengthen the economic, trade, and commercial relationships between the two countries.

 Partners in a Globalized World

 The volume of US exports and foreign direct investment into the UAE in recent years has grown dramatically and is likely to continue to grow in the future.
 This growth reflects the increasingly diversified UAE economy as well as the country's leading role as a modernizing influence in the Arab world.

-- The UAE is the United States’ single largest export market in the Middle East, with more than $22.11 billion in exports in 2014 – the sixth straight year the UAE has held this distinction.
+- The UAE is the United States’ single largest export market in the Middle East, with more than $22 billion in exports in 2016 – the eighth straight year the UAE has held this distinction.

 - The UAE has trade relations with every state in the United States, as well as the District of Columbia, Puerto Rico, and the Virgin Islands.